mdlincoln/londonauctions/README.md

 A list of all data frames available in this package can be seen by calling `?londonauctions`.

 `vignettes/data_analysis.Rmd` contains all the code used to produce each of the plots and tables shown in the article.
-When that code is run, it will save output plots to `inst/plots`.
+When that code is run, it will save generated plots to `inst/plots`.

 ---
 Corresponding author: [Matthew Lincoln](http://matthewlincoln.net)